aws-samples/conversational-ai-llms-with-amazon-lex-and-sagemaker/README.md

 docker build -t lambda-build-langchain .
 ```

 2. Once the Image is built, run a container from it.
-It wil use the `/src/build_langchain_layer.sh` script to create a virtual environment, install Langchain and it's dependencies, and zip it into the required format for an AWS Lambda Layer.
+It will use the `/src/build_langchain_layer.sh` script to create a virtual environment, install Langchain and it's dependencies, and zip it into the required format for an AWS Lambda Layer.
 ```
 docker run --platform linux/amd64 \
 -v "$PWD"/..:/conversational-ai-llms-with-amazon-lex-and-sagemaker \